 Phoenix Truck Accident Attorney

-If you or a loved one were seriously injured in a truck accident in Arizona, the Phoenix truck accident lawyers at Begam Marks & Traulsen, P.A. can help.
-Our Phoenix truck accident attorneys will represent you against major Arizona trucking companies and insurers.
+If you or a loved one were seriously injured in a truck collision in Arizona, the Phoenix truck accident lawyers at Begam Marks & Traulsen, P.A. can help.
+Our attorneys will represent you against major Arizona trucking companies and insurers.
 We know exactly how to handle every aspect of a truck accident case, from investigation the scene of the accident to preparing and taking your case to trial.
 Call (602) 254-6071 for a free consultation.

 - Trucking Laws in Arizona